 Google’s Pixel 7 and 7 Pro are some of the best smartphones released this year.
 They are excellent contenders for the phone of the year.
 They are one of the most loved phones in the tech community.
-Their selling point resides in cameras, value for money and software experience.
+Their selling point is cameras, value for money, and software experience.
 However, the phones aren’t free of issues, and there seems to be a serious hit to the user experience.
 Several users have complained about their phones being unable to send or receive messages.

-This isn’t the first time Pixels have reported issues; they have also had bugs in the past.
+This isn’t the first time Pixels have reported issues; they have also had bugs.
 Several Pixel 7 Series phones have recently faced problems with battery drain, with high standby drain and lower battery life overall.
-There were also issues with phones displaying “No service” or “No network”.
+There were also phone issues displaying “No service” or “No network.”
 A fix for this is reportedly in the works.

 According to several Reddit users and people on Google Support and Twitter, phone calls and data still work fine, but SMS services have ceased functioning.
 Other users can send messages but are unable to receive them.
 After moving Physical SIM cards between phones, it still reportedly does not work, and all the basic troubleshooting methods have failed.